jonathanheilmann/ext-jh_magnificpopup/Documentation/ConfigurationOfPlugin/TyposcriptConstantsMagnificpopuptypeiframe/Index.rst

          int+

    Description
-         Delay before popup is removed from DOM.
+         Delay before popup is removed from DOM (value is time in ms).

    Default
          0